Guardian-22/Library-Management-System-Python/README.md

-I have uses bcrypt for password hashing to installed it # (pip install bcrypt).
+This project uses bcrypt for secure password hashing.
+#To install it, open your terminal and run:- pip install bcrypt

 # Run the app with :- python main.py --data-dir mydata